-Delta Dental's Dental Case Management area performs clinical claims reviews.
-These reviews help Delta Dental decide if the service meets Delta Dental's review guidelines.
-Analysts who review claims are registered dental hygienists; or, dental assistants with clinical experience.
-The analysts review claims.
-They can approve services.
+Delta Dental's Dental Case Management area reviews claims.
+These reviews help us decide if services meet Delta Dental's review guidelines.
+Claims reviewers are registered dental hygienists; or, dental assistants with clinical experience.
+They review claims and can approve services.
 Only a dental consultant, who is a licensed dentist, can deny a claim.

 Delta Dental reviews claims using written review guidelines.
 Delta Dental bases their guidelines on accepted standards of care in the dental profession.
 They are backed by statistical studies of practice patterns.
 They also comply with guidelines approved by the Delta Dental Plans Association.
-These guidelines, as well as contract limits, are the basis for review decisions.
+These guidelines, as well as contract limits, help Delta Dental make decisions.
 Delta Dental creates clinical guidelines and utilization review standards with guidance from the Dental Director; in-house dental consultants; and, a dental advisory committee.
 The committee is made up of participating dentists.
 Delta Dental's dental consultants and dental advisory committee study trends in dentistry; the proven value of new materials and procedures; treatment longevity; and, local and national practice patterns.